guastallaigor/vue-paycard/README.md

 Before making the PR, if you changed something that needs to be tested, please make the tests inside the `tests/unit` folder

-To run the tests, you can use the next command
+To run the tests, you can use the command

 ```sh
 $ yarn test:watch